 Although this country is the richest in Africa per capita, its wealth is very unevenly distributed.
 The country’s government has one of the world’s worst human rights records and human trafficking is a major problem.
 Again, no way can I take my children to a country like this where there is no telling if we all would return safely back home.

-1 in 20 people are infected with HIV and if that is not enough, this country is plagued by a string of diseases.
+HIV infects one in 20 people in this country and if that is not enough, a string of diseases have plagued the country for years.
 To top it off Boko Haram has actively targeted foreigner residents and tourists and the country poses a high risk to all sorts of violence including murder, kidnapping and suicide bombings.
 Government websites are issuing strong warnings for all their citizens to stay away.
 This is enough to give anyone nightmares just thinking about the country.

 Central African Republic

-Although this country has amazing wildlife, I wouldn’t even want to go to any of their neighbours, because this country is the 7th most dangerous in the world and government websites are even urging their citizens to stay 40mi away from their borders.
+Although this country has amazing wildlife, I wouldn’t even want to go to any of their neighbours, because this country is the seventh most dangerous in the world and government websites are even urging their citizens to stay 40 mi away from their borders.
 Murder, kidnapping and looting are just a few of the horrors that await any foreigner going there.

 Although Ethiopia has plenty of wildlife and over 850 known bird species, making them a global centre of avian diversity, I still wouldn’t go there, for two reasons.
 As with Zimbabwe, Ethiopia engages in land grabbing and to date have forcibly removed over 1.5 million people from their homes and farms to make way for agricultural plantations.
 This is hitting a little too close to home for me.
 And then secondly, Ethiopian Airlines have a horrible record.
 The list of accidents and incidents are as long as your arm.
 I like to reach my destinations alive, thank you very much.